Francis-SE/finalCapstone/README.md

 # Task Management System

 This is a simple task management system implemented in Python.
-It allows users to register, log in, add tasks, view tasks, and display statistics.
+It allows users to register, log in, add tasks, view tasks, generate reports, and display statistics.
 Tasks are stored in a text file (`tasks.txt`) and user information is stored in another text file (`user.txt`).
 The default username and password have been initially set to 'admin and 'password', respectively.

 ## Features